aws-cloudformation/aws-cloudformation-templates/aws/services/CloudFormation/MacrosExamples/Boto3/README.md

 * _CustomName (optional)

   This property is used to mimic the automatic naming capability of supported CloudFormation resources.
 The value supplied is the name of the `Boto3` property that you wish to be populated with a unique randomly generated name.
-If the corresponding property is not supplied or suppiled as an empty string the name generated will be of the form:
+If used the corresponding property must not be supplied.
+The name generated will be of the form:

   `<StackName>-<LogicalResourceId>-<A random 12 alphumermic string>`

-  If the corresponding property is suplpied in addition to the `_CustomName` property then the name generated will use this property in place of the `LogicalResourceid`

-  Finally if the `_CustomName` property is not supplied at all no name will be generated and instead the values supplied in the `Boto3` function will be used.

-* _Ref (optional)
+* _Ref (optional*)

   This property is used to set the value of the `PhysicalResourceId` of the created resource.
 It therefore allows the `Ref` function be used on the resource to retrieve it.

   This property takes a [jmespath](https://jmespath.org/) string expression which is applied to the response of the `Boto3` function to extract the required value.

+  &ast;This property becomes mandatory if either of the `_UpdateAction` or `_DeleteAction` special properties are supplied.

+  If using this in conjunction with either `_UpdateAction` or `_DeleteAction` special properties then the property defined by this property will be populated with the value of the `PhysicalResourceId` so that Update and Delete actions on the resource can be carrried out.

 * _GetAtt (optional)

   This property is used in a similar way to the `_Ref` property but intead of populating the value of the `Ref` CloudFormation function call it allows the setting of the values returned by the `Fn::GetAtt` function.

   This property takes a dict of string and [jmespath](https://jmespath.org/) string expression key pairs, which are applied to the response of the `Boto3` function to extract the required value.

+* _UpdateAction (optional)

+  This property is used to override the `Boto3` function that will be called in case of an Update action on the stack.
+Using this means it it possible t0 define a single resource, with different actions, in the CloudFormation template for multiple actions (Create, Update and Delete).

+  This property is useful since `Boto3` has different function names for Create, Update (if possible) and Delete actions on an AWS resource.
+Without this property you would previously have had to define multple resources using different `Mode` property values.

+* _DeleteAction (optional)

+  This property is used to override the `Boto3` function that will be called in case of a Delete action on the stack.
+Using this means it it possible t0 define a single resource, with different actions, in the CloudFormation template for multiple actions (Create, Update and Delete).

+  This property is useful since `Boto3` has different function names for Create, Update (if possible) and Delete actions on an AWS resource.
+Without this property you would previously have had to define multple resources using different `Mode` property values.

+  Supplying this property and not suppliying a `Mode` property value will change the default value of `Mode` to be `[Create,Update,Delete]` since by using this property implies you wish to use the Delete `Mode`.

 There are examples in the section below of how each of these special properties can be used.